CaiLiLab/MuRaL/README.md

 pip install .
 ```

-If the installation is complete, the following three commands are available from the command line.
+If the installation is complete, the following commands are available from the command line.
 Type a commnad with '-h' option to see detailed help message.

+   Main commands:
    * `mural_train`: This tool is for training mutation rate models from the beginning.
    * `mural_train_TL`: This tool is for training transfer learning models, taking advantage of learned weights of a pre-trained model.
    * `mural_predict`: This tool is for predicting mutation rates of new sites with a trained model.

+   Auxiliary commands:
+   * `get_best_mural_models`: This tool is for finding the best model per trial, given the 'progress.csv' files of trials.
+   * `calc_mu_scaling_factor`: This tool is for calculating scaling factors for generating per-generation mutation rates.
+   * `scale_mu`: This tool is for scaling raw MuRaL-predicted mutation rates into per-generation rates given a scaling factor.

 ## 3. Usage examples <a name="Usage_examples"></a>
 ### 3.1 Model training <a name="Model_training"></a>